mashupgarage/MG-Eng-Playbook/standards/github/updating-pull-requests.md

   git push --force-with-lease
   ```

   Since feature/dashboard and feature/posts don't have develop's changes yet, feature/comments will not be compatible to merge into them later.
+Update via merge instead (see `Updating nested branches via merge` above).
 - ❌ Branch authored by someone else
 - ❌ Parent branch